Pomax/are-we-flying/docs/index.md

         ?.classList.toggle(`active`, !!value);

       // Because if the autopilot's altitude changes, we want to make
-      // sure that the page in the browser reflects that new value: if (value && key === `ALT`) {
+      // sure that the browser reflects that new value: if (value && key === `ALT`) {
         const altitude = document.querySelector(`#autopilot .altitude`);
         // With one caveat: if our cursor is in the number field, then it's
-        // safe to say we're trying to set a (new) number and they autopilot
+        // safe to say we're trying to set a (new) number, and the autopilot
         // update should not suddenly change the input field value. if (!altitude || altitude === document.activeElement) return;
         altitude.value = parseFloat(value).toFixed(1);